math77/weird-actions/README.md

 An attempt to build a set of action contracts for NFTs.
 Each action is composed of contracts that are deployed by artists and creators activating self-sovereignty.
 The ultimate goal is to have more tools for creators to experiment beyond the current default mint().

+This whole repository was inspired by: [Zora drops](https://github.com/ourzora/zora-drops-contracts)

 ## Actions

 ### MergeNFT